fangq/brain2mesh/README.md

 Your acknowledgement of brain2mesh in your publications or presentations would be greatly appreciated by the authors of this toolbox.
 The citation information can be found in the Introduction section.

+## Acknowledgement

+This project is funded by the National Institutes of Health (NIH) / National Institute of General Medical Sciences (NIGMS) under the grant number R01-GM114365 (https://projectreporter.nih.gov/project_info_description.cfm?aid=9251827&icde=36227877).